 Being active and finding peace, the Turracher Höhe invites you to do both.
 Hit the hiking trails and e-biking routes in summer.
 Through forests, to alps, up to the summits of the Nockberge and to picturesque mountain lakes.
 The Schwarzsee, which owes its name to the moor, is in close proximity to the Hotel Hochschober.
 The Grünsee, only a half-hour hike away, shines refreshingly green.

-Top in summer: Hochschober guests can ride the cable cars for free with the Alm Butler Card and can use the Nocky Flitzer one day (from 10 to 11.30 am).
+Top in summer: Hochschober guests can ride the cable cars for free with the Alm Butler Card and can use the Nocky Flitzer one day.

 Thanks to the altitude, the temperatures on the Turracher Höhe are always pleasant.
 There are neither tropical days nor tropical nights.
 Perfect for recreation, particularly when it gets too hot in the valley.
 Moreover, the combination of altitude and exercise has an invigorating effect.